Last Updated on May 25, 2022

 I also love that I can return items that don’t fit.
 I still try to be really careful with what I purchase because I don’t want to be contributing to a lot of extra carbon miles for returning.

-ThredUp ships in cardbord and tissue paper keeping things totally plastic free!
+ThredUp ships in cardboard and tissue paper keeping things totally plastic free!

-I can always find exactly what I’m looking for on their site.
-If you haven’t used ThredUp before you can get $10 off your first purchase!*
+It’s one of my favorite online consignment stores because I can always find exactly what I’m looking for on their site.
+If you haven’t used ThredUp before, you can get $10 off your first purchase!*

-I have bought quite a few pieces off of eBay as well as homewares.
+eBay has been around for a long time and is one of the best online thrift stores ever.
+While you can buy new stuff there as well, there are plenty of opportunities for thrifting.
+I have bought quite a few pieces off of eBay, as well as homewares.
 My mom was super into eBay when the site first launched.
 She used to buy and sell all the time and taught me a few tips and tricks.

 Also, make sure that you check the secondhand box on the left hand side when searching for items to ensure that you’re getting a preloved item.